-• Other services Certain services require prior authorization from us.
-You must obtain prior authorization for: • Covered outpatient services for the treatment of mental conditions and substance abuse.
-Your provider must submit a treatment plan to Cigna/CareAllies prior to your 9th outpatient visit.
-In determining when your treatment plan must be submitted, we count all outpatient psychotherapy visits, even if you use different providers.
-If you change providers, a new treatment plan must be submitted.
-Call Cigna/CareAllies at 1-800/887-9735.
-Refer to page 64 for additional information. • Certain classes of drugs including, but not limited to, human growth hormone therapy (GHT) drugs.
-See Section 5(f) on page 67.
-Contact CVS Caremark at 1-855/566-8395 for additional information and preauthorization. • Surgical treatment of morbid obesity (bariatric surgery).
+Select drugs that are excluded from the Plan's prescription drug formulary (visit www.SambaPlans.com/health-benefit-plan/ for a list of these drugs).
+Prior authorization for medical necessity is required for these excluded drugs.
+Contact Express Scripts at 1-855/315-8527.
+See Section 5(f).
+Prescription drug benefits for additional information. • Surgical treatment of morbid obesity (bariatric surgery).
 Contact Cigna/CareAllies at 1-800/887-9735. • Organ/tissue transplants.
 The prior authorization process for organ/tissue transplants is more extensive than the normal authorization process.
 Before your initial evaluation as a potential candidate for a transplant procedure, you or your doctor must contact the CareAllies Cigna LIFESOURCE Transplant Unit at 1-800/668-9682 to initiate the pretransplant evaluation.
-See Section 5(b) on page 56. • Services for genetic testing.
+See Section 5(b) on page 55. • Services for genetic testing.
 Call SAMBA at 1-800/638-6589 or 301/984-1440 (for TDD, use 301/984-4155). • Durable medical equipment.
 Call Cigna/CareAllies at 1-800/887-9735. • Home infusion therapy.
 Contact Cigna/CareAllies at 1-800/887-9735. • Home nursing care.
 Contact Cigna/CareAllies at 1-800/887-9735. • Speech therapy.
 Contact Cigna/CareAllies at 1-800/887-9735. • Outpatient spinal procedures.
 Call Cigna/CareAllies at 1-800/887-9735.
 Warning We will reduce our Plan allowance by 20% if no one contacts us for prior authorization for the listed "Other services."
-In addition, if the services are not medically necessary, we will not pay any benefits. • Radiology/Imaging The following outpatient radiology/imaging services require precertification. procedures CT/CAT scan - Computed Tomography/Computerized Axial Tomography • MRA - Magnetic Resonance Angiography • MRI - Magnetic Resonance Imaging • NC - Nuclear Cardiology Studies PET - Positron Emission Tomography For these outpatient procedures, you, your representative, your doctor or facility must call Cigna/CareAllies at 1-800/887-9735 before scheduling the procedure.
+In addition, if the services are not medically necessary, we will not pay any benefits.
+Radiology/Imaging The following outpatient radiology/imaging services require precertification. procedures CT/CAT scan - Computed Tomography/Computerized Axial Tomography MRA - Magnetic Resonance Angiography • MRI - Magnetic Resonance Imaging • NC - Nuclear Cardiology Studies PET - Positron Emission Tomography For these outpatient procedures, you, your representative, your doctor or facility must call Cigna/CareAllies at 1-800/887-9735 before scheduling the procedure.
 We will reduce our benefits for these procedures by \$100 per occurrence if no one contacts us for precertification.
 If the procedure is not medically necessary, we will not pay any benefits.
 Refer to page 29 for additional information.
-Exceptions: You do not need precertification, preauthorization, or prior approval if you have other group health insurance, including Medicare, when they are your primary payer.
-How to request precertification for an First, you, your representative, your physician, or your hospital must call Cigna/CareAllies at 1-800/887-9735 before admission or services requiring prior authorization are rendered. admission Next, provide the following information: • enrollee's name and Plan identification number;
+Exceptions: You do not need precertification, preauthorization, or prior approval in these cases: • If you have other group health insurance, including Medicare, that is the primary payer; • The procedure is performed outside the United States; or • You are an inpatient in a hospital.